CivicActions/ssp-toolkit/docs/controls/CM.md

 Currently, deviations do not exist for established configuration settings.
 In the event this changes, the following notes the process that will take place.

 The CivicActions CCB, identifies, approves, and documents exceptions to mandatory configuration settings for individual components within its cloud offering only when operationally necessary.
 All variances identified during the monthly and annual system testing scans that must be accepted for operational purposes are tracked.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  explicit operational requirements for AWS managed components.